-Duh, right?
-I bring my empty backpack if I know I’m going treasure hunting on a weekend, but sometimes these little markets crop up when you least expect ‘em….so I take to traveling with one of those tiny and refoldable reusable grocery bags stuffed in my purse, just in case.
+I bring my empty backpack if I know I’m going treasure hunting on a weekend, but sometimes these little markets crop up when you least expect them….so I take to traveling with one of those tiny and refoldable reusable grocery bags stuffed in my purse, just in case.

 Talk With The Locals

 Searching for something particular, like a vintage tin to keep your earrings in?
 Ask the vendors — these people are here week in and week out, and know what others are selling.
 They can also help you look for what you are looking for (and might know another place you can find it).

 When you find your perfect find, haggle down the price.
 Shopping around with smaller bills helps this process along— bargaining works loads better when you haggle down something to 34 yuan and can pay exact change, rather than paying with a 100 and asking for change.